ringwormGO-organization/ringOS/Documentation.md

 ### Type of release for running in Qemu
 Download zip file of Qemu release (example: https://github.com/Andrej123456789/ringOS/releases/tag/Beta11_Qemu).

+Otherwise, you can download some branches, [stable release](https://github.com/ringwormGO-organization/ringOS/tree/ringOS-stable1) or clone entire repo and found files which you need.

 ### Compiling
 Unzip zip file and navigate folder to your Terminal (Linux) or WSL on Windows (`cd`).